TechniqueSoftware/frontend-challenge/README.md

 1. Test statistic logic
 1. Test major components
-1. Tests should be runnable by
+1. Tests should be runnable by:

 ```
 $ npm test